Our Favorite Ideas for Eco-Friendly Home Decor

 Smartly Cover Your Walls

-Perk up a room with paints and wallpapers that won't adversely affect your home's interior air quality.
+Perk up a room with eco-friendly decoration, like paints and wallpapers that won't adversely affect your home's interior air quality.
 Shop for zero- or low-VOC-emission paints (volatile organic compounds), wallpapers, stains, caulks, and adhesives.
 Look for wallpaper crafted from recycled paper and printed with water-base ink.
 Or simply add pattern to your perimeters using stencils and low-VOC paints.

 5 of 16